Sandi, Estonia

 Sandi is a village in Rõuge Parish, Võru County in southeastern Estonia.
 Between 1991–2017 (until the administrative reform of Estonian municipalities) the village was located in Misso Parish.
 It is located about 7 km north of Misso, the administrative centre of the municipality and about 8 km southwest of Vastseliina.
-As of 2011 Census, the village's population was 3.
+As of the 2011 census, the village's population was 3.

 There are 5 farmsteads in the village: Kopli, Mäe, Siusaare, Saare and Sandi.